How to import or move fish for human consumption to the UK.

 The vessels will need to be approved in line with food hygiene regulations by the relevant local authority and listed by the EU.

-NI-registered vessels will only be required to meet pre-existing obligations, such as those contained within the fisheries Control Regulation, when landing into ports in Northern Ireland until further notice.
+Northern Ireland-registered vessels will only be required to meet pre-existing obligations, such as those contained within the fisheries Control Regulation, when landing into ports in Northern Ireland until further notice.
 Further discussions in the UK-EU Joint Committee will continue to take place on a range of areas covered in this guidance.

 Re-exporting fish imported from a third country